There are two places for you to check when looking for

 new content.

-Each month we plan to to offer a new
+Every so often we offer a new

 to see what's new.